 About Montaillou Castle

 The Château de Montaillou is a ruined castle in the French village of Montaillou, in the Ariège département.
-It was built by the lords of Alion around the end of the 12th century.
+It is most famous for its Cathar connections.

 In 1638, the castle was demolished by order of Louis XIII.

 The castle is the property of the commune.
 It was added to the list of monuments historiques in 1984.
 The ruins of Montaillou are not really accessible in themselves, but there’s plenty of good hiking in the area.